lmtNoLimit/lmtNoLimit/README.md

 # Lâm Minh Thành

-### I am a positive, enthusiastic and competent Web Developer who, over the years, has built up a diverse range of skills, qualities and attributes that guarantee I will perform highly in this role.
+### I am a positive, enthusiastic and competent Web Developer who, over the years, has built up a diverse range of skills, qualities and attributes.

 ⤷ I have extensive experience working both alone and as part of a team on often time-sensitive, challenging web development projects that require outstanding creative and technical capabilities and the ability to ensure all work is optimized across a wide range of platforms.